morskyjezek/digcur/activities/exercise-command-line.md

   * Can you get a basic list and an advanced list (that shows permissions, file size, path, etc)?
 * What are the `.` and `..` directories?
 * Use the command line to generate a list of files in a directory that is output to a file.
 List the command that you would use on your system in your answer (and specify what system you’re using).
 * Above and in class we used the `find` command.
-Look at the find command `find . -type f -name '*.txt` (described above).
+Look at the find command `find . -type f -name '*.txt'` (described above).
 What would you expect the output of this command to be?
 Use your knowledge from our discussion, or test this in the shell to see what happens.
 * In what sorts of situations do you think that the command line interface would be useful or advantageous over the GUI?
 Give at least one example.
 * Do you feel more comfortable using the command line?
 Why or why not?